fadhli00/MITTR/Phase 2: Privilege Escalation/Unquoted Service Path/README.md

 ## Analyst Insight — “Trap and Wait”

-> “I didn’t force the door open.
-I unlocked it and waited for the owner to walk through.”

 As a standard user, restarting services manually often results in **Access Denied**.
 Instead of being noisy, a logic flaw is abused: